A story dealing with the lighter side

-All the others, except the part time beauty student, Linda Davis that is, who knew a girl that once dated a guy who used to hang around with a friend of Chester Derber’s and therefore was of the opinion that most guys in Meriam county didn’t have the balls to burn a joint much less a draft card.
-Linda just continued to calmly sit in the empty beauty parlor, hand on chin, shaking her head and thumbing through last month’s Cosmopolitan.
+All the others except the part time beauty student, Linda Davis that is, who knew a girl that once dated a guy who used to hang around with a friend of Chester Derber’s and therefore was of the opinion that most guys in Meriam county didn’t have the balls to burn a joint much less a draft card.
+Linda just continued to calmly sit in the empty beauty parlor, hand on chin, shaking her head and thumbing through a copy of last year’s Cosmopolitan.

 The last two minutes on board Titanic must have seemed uneventful as compared to the melee that passed for the emergency meeting of the A.P.R.C. which followed.
 Robert’s Rules of Order never saw the likes.

 The end result of the gathering was a barrage of ordinances, legally binding articles and laws forbidding the burning, mutilating, tearing, defacing or altering in any way shape or form, (to include the use as an improvised toothpick), of the United States issue Selective Service Document SA 80, (draft card) within the city limits.